 Depending on your goals as Youtuber, you must choose one or another type of subscription, although you can change plans whenever you want.

 In addition, the platform is currently offering a free trial period of 30 days so that all those who have a channel can try without any compromise the easiness offered by this subscription type.

-Other very similar platforms but with slightly different price ranges are Envato Elements ($16.50/month) and Artlist (199€/year).
+Another very similar platform but with slightly different price ranges is Artlist (199€/year).